Date: 30 July 2020

 The present situation requires every ministry at Bayside Church to prayerfully consider and think of creative ways to still operate and stay connected.
 Every ministry is looking at ways to still connect with people, either via small groups in home or via online services such as Zoom or Google Hangouts.
 We encourage our congregation to familiarise themselves with these online services in order to still maintain contact and to grow spiritually.

-We ran a successful Step to God online and are currently promoting the next course on Zoom for 13 June.
+Since Covid hit, we have run Step to God successfully in an online Zoom classroom.
+We will also be rolling out Step to Church and Step to Freedom on Zoom.
 We are passionate about making disciples and will continue to do so even in these uncharted times.

-Mainly Music and Mainly Play programs are currently suspended for Term 1 and will be reviewed in Term 2.
+Mainly Music and Mainly Play programs are currently suspended.
 Further notice will be given to parents and guardians who attend these programs.

 Bayside Youth will continue to provide opportunities for youth to belong and to develop community through online platforms such as Google Hangouts and Zoom.
 The best way to stay informed is via Instagram for Cheltenham Youth